3ICE/wsd17-DAAK/README.md

 * For players, we allowed them to play games and set the scores.
 * Our next phase was to implement payments using simple payments, which was pretty interesting to implement.
 * We made sure that the players can play only the games they have purchased and cannot purchase the same game twice.
-* We implemented the specifed services given in the project document.
+* We implemented the specifed services(save,load and game resolution) given in the project document.
 * Finally we implemented restful API's.

 This was our workflow and hopefully we met the required criteria to make our store one amongst the better ones.